anonymous214089/ContextAwareReproduction/README.md

 Code and Data for the paper "Context-aware Bug Reproduction for Mobile Apps"

 ## 1. Introduction
-For the data used in this project, please go to the following link to download:
+For the data used in this project, please go to the following link to download:[link](https://drive.google.com/file/d/1CUjaKigNHLSC2ZCzYuRbX4jMSZA8P_kS/view)

 For running video recordings of ScropDroid, please go to the following link to download: